Judicial Branch Home >

 The MN Judicial Branch does NOT publish forms to start a third-party custody case.
 This area of law is very technical and there are several other legal options that you might want to consider other than third-party custody.
 A helpful booklet is the Legal Steps Manual: Raising Relatives' Children, which explains possible legal options related to caring for someone else's child.
 You could also call the Relative Caregiver Warmline (Lutheran Social Services) at (651)917-4640 (metro) or (877)917-4640 (toll-free) to learn more about third-party custody and get referrals to Minnesota attorneys who help with these types of cases.

-If a parent wants to give another adult temporary authority to provide a home for a child and make decisions about the child's schooling, medical care, etc., the parent may be able to use a NON-court form called Delegation of Parental Authority form, which is also available in a document assembly tool called Delegation of Parental Authority in A2J.
+If a parent wants to give another adult temporary authority to provide a home for a child and make decisions about the child's schooling, medical care, etc., the parent may be able to use a NON-court form called Delegation of Powers by Parent Form.
 NOTE: Use of this form does NOT grant "custody" of a child under Minnesota law.